 “Take this; it’s small on me.
 Besides, I’ll be getting new stuff in chutz la’aretz.”

-Miri handed Sari a pullover with sequins, arranged in a heart shape that darkened or lightened as the sequins flipped up or down.
+Miri handed Sari a pullover with sequins, arranged in a heart shape that darkened or lightened as the sequins flipped up or down – the fourth-grade fad.

 Miri watched as Sari explored her room, which despite the packing campaign didn’t look much different from the way it usually did: the floor an obstacle course, drawers half-open with clothes hanging out of them.
 Miri’s room was hers only; Sari bunked with two younger sisters.
 Whenever Miri visited Sari they had to put up with the sisters, a culture of accommodation that Miri found faintly exotic.